Financial planning tools and services to put you on the path to the future you want

-The term fiduciary derives from the Latin fiducia, meaning “trust” and it means that a person acting as a fiduciary for you has a legal or moral obligation to put your needs and interests before any needs or interests of themselves.
+The term fiduciary derives from the Latin fiducia, which means “trust.”
+Any person acting as a fiduciary for you has a legal or moral obligation to put your needs and interests before any of their own needs or interests.

 The word fiduciary is both a noun and an adjective.